Pain (Fun Factory song)

-"Pain" is a Eurodance song by German band Fun Factory, released in November 1994 as the fourth and last single from their debut-album, NonStop (1994).
-It peaked at number eight in Finland, number 24 in Germany and number 25 in Austria and Sweden.
-On the Eurochart Hot 100, it reached number 56 in March 1995.
-Outside Europe, it peaked at number 30 in Israel.
-The CD single also featured the music video of the band's previous hit single, "Take Your Chance".
+"Pain" is a song by German Eurodance band Fun Factory, released in November 1994, by Scorpio Music and Regular Records, as the fourth and last single from their debut-album, NonStop (1994).
+It is written by Bülent Aris, Rodney Hardison and Toni Cottura, and produced by Aris and Cottura.
+The song was a top-10 hit in Finland, peaking at number eight.
+In Germany, Austria and Sweden, it became a top-30 hit.
+Outside Europe, "Pain" peaked at number 30 in Israel.
+The accompanying music video was directed by R.T.
+Firefly (Rainer Thieding) and produced by Chopstick films.
+It received "buzz bin" rotation on MTV Europe and was B-listed on Germany's VIVA in January and February 1995.
+The CD single also featured the video for the band's previous hit single, "Take Your Chance".
+James Hamilton from the Music Week RM Dance Update described the song as an "instantly familiar cliches packed but powerful cheesy Euro galloper".

-Critical reception

-James Hamilton from Music Weeks RM Dance Update described the song as an "instantly familiar cliches packed but powerful cheesy Euro galloper".

-Music video

-A music video was produced to promote the single, directed by R.T.
-Firefly.
-It was later published on Fun Factory's official YouTube channel in November 2015.